Keith Scott (voice actor): Career

 At a young age, Scott was always enchanted by the mimics and impressionists on The Ed Sullivan Show.
 He began developing his ability to impersonate voices at The Forest High School, doing cartoon characters (the first of which being Mr. Jinks) and teacher's voices.
-In October 1972, just after leaving school, Scott was hired by William Hanna, the head of Hanna-Barbera, which had established a large animation studio in Sydney, Australia.
-He got the gig when he brought in some letters that he had received from Daws Butler (voice of Yogi Bear, Huckleberry Hound, etc.) in December 1970.
-Scott worked at the H-B office as a xerographer.
-Hanna gave him a letter of recommendation when he was retrenched from the H-B office, and his name was such a credible one that it got Scott an instant agent, and his voice-over career began.
-In 1974, Scott began doing either impersonations or original character voices in many anonymous radio and television commercials, and was promoted at Sydney clubs as "the Voice of 1000 Commercials".
-He was also approved by Hanna-Barbera to do the voices of Fred Flintstone, Yogi Bear and others for Australian commercials, and later live shows at Wonderland Sydney (then known as Australia's Wonderland) for 15 years.
+In October 1972, just after leaving school at age 18-- and as a 19th birthday present-- Scott got the gig of being hired as a xerographer by William Hanna, the head of Hanna-Barbera, which established a large animation studio in Sydney, less than two years after bringing in some letters that he received from Daws Butler (voice of characters such as Yogi Bear, Huckleberry Hound, etc.).
+Hanna gave him a letter of recommendation when he was retrenched from the Hanna-Barbera office and his name was such a credible one that it got Scott an instant agent and his voice-over career began.
+In 1974, Scott began doing either impersonations or original character voices in many anonymous radio and television commercials and was promoted at Sydney clubs as "the Voice of 1000 Commercials."
+He was also approved by Hanna-Barbera to do the voices of Fred Flintstone, Yogi Bear and others for Australian commercials and later live shows at Wonderland Sydney (known at the time as Australia's Wonderland) for 15 years.

 Scott also made many appearances on television shows as a comic impressionist, including Hey Hey It's Saturday and The Midday Show.
 In 1984, he began working for Yoram Gross Film Studios, usually providing most or all of the male character voices for their various productions, including the Dot feature films, The Magic Riddle, Blinky Bill (he also sang the original version of the theme song for the first season), Tabaluga, Skippy: Adventures in Bushtown and Flipper & Lopaka.
 In 1986, he starred on the radio program How Green Was My Cactus, alongside his Yoram Gross co-star Robyn Moore, skewering the reputations of media and political figures.